braxtonhall/galvanize-scheduling/README.md

 - Copy `.env.sample` to the new `.env` file and modify as necessary.
   - `.env.sample` includes further documentation for each environment variable.

+### Debugging the Backend
+You can remotely connect to your local backend service through `chrome://inspect` or by creating a `Attach to node.js` run configuration in Webstorm/IntelliJ.
+- `npm run stop-backend` to stop any existing containers using the ports
+- (optional) `npm run build-backend` to update the docker image
+- `npm run debug-backend` to start an instance of the backend and db that does not persist data

+In Webstorm, create an attachment run  configuration with `localhost`on port `9229`.
+This is the default Node inspection port.
+Add breakpoints and hit debug, the program should now pause when the breakpoint is hit by any external calls.

 ### Updating Dependencies
 - `sh install_dependencies`

 ### Testing
+#### Unit Tests
 to run tests:
 `npm run test:backend`
+#### Integration Tests
+- Complete the fields marked with `#change` in your `.env` file, using values associated with the app in your instance of Active Directory (done through the AD admin portal)
+- Switch `EMAIL_ENDPOINT` to the value in the comment underneath, if you want to send test emails
+- If you already have an instance of the backend running: `npm run test:adapter`
+- If you would like to do startup + teardown: `npm run test:integration`.
+You may have to stop existing containers first (`npm run stop-backend`).

+Note for devs: `test:integration` does not re-build the image.